bdlow/sbms0/README.md

 ## Non-Standard Configurations

 The DSSR20 can handle 20A via the Battery output and 10A (?TBC) via the Heat output.
 Multiple DSSR20's can be placed in parallel to increase current capacity (internally, the PV to Battery+ path is two pairs of MOSFETs in parallel controlled by one IC, a parallel DSSR20 essentially adds another two pair in parallel - though with the distinction that a loose wire could cause the control signals to not be in sync and thus give rise to an overload of one of the DSSRs).
 The practical limit - before imbalances due to wiring resistances, etc become a problem - would be two DSSR20's.
-If for your use case you need to carry more than 20A, it may be more economical to use a Victron BatteryProtect instead of two DSSR20's - though note the BatteryProtect does *not* incorporate an ideal diode, so appropriate fusing is essential and even then any shorts on the PV side will likely toast the BatteryProtect as it cannot handle reverse currents.
+If for your use case you need to carry more than 20A, it may be more economical to use a Victron BatteryProtect instead of two DSSR20's - though note the BatteryProtect does *not* incorporate an ideal diode, so appropriate fusing is essential and even then any shorts on the PV side may toast the BatteryProtect as it is not designed to handle reverse currents.

 Fusing on the PV side may still be required depending on the panel topology and characteristics, for example if two panels are used and they are not rated to handle the maximum combined current, a fuse on each panel should be used at the panel combiner junction.